 Grand Canyon National Park, Arizona: Bright Angel Lodge and Cabins

 At Bright Angel, nothing comes between you and the canyon, except your own restraint.
-A handful of the 18 cabins perch like intrepid birds along the South Rim, offering (please don't) drop-dead gorgeous views of the valley below.
-To ratchet up the whoa factor, choose a cabin with a fireplace, or book the Buckey O'Neill suite, considered the oldest continuously standing structure on the rim.
+A handful of the 18 cabins perch like intrepid birds along the South Rim, offering drop-dead gorgeous views of the valley below.
+To ratchet up the whoa factor, choose a cabin with a fireplace, or book the Buckey O'Neill cabin suite, considered the oldest continuously standing structure on the rim.
 Those suffering from vertigo can take a step back in a cabin set deeper in the Ponderosa pines.
-However, don't think you are any less of a cowboy; you just prefer a wider front yard.

 In the 1930's, famed architect Mary Elizabeth Jane Colter was hired to develop guest cabins and remodel the lodge.
 Colter deferred to nature in her designs, using local materials such as wood, adobe and stone to close the gap between indoors and out.
 Yet she also recognized the need for creature comforts, adding private bathrooms so that guests wouldn't have to go to bed with canyon dust under their nails.